Fellowship Opportunities - National Agricultural Law Center

 • Legal issues of importance to underserved populations, including BIPOC.
 These issues may include heirs property, access to credit, environmental law/justice and food system.

-Successful applicants will have completed at least their first year of law school and have demonstrated skills and experience in legal research and writing.
+Successful applicants will be law students who have completed at least their first year of law school and have demonstrated skills and experience in legal research and writing.
 Applications must include at least one letter of reference that speaks to the applicant’s research and writing skills.
 Previous experience or background in agriculture is preferred, but not required.
 A GPA of 3.0 or higher is preferred, but not required.
 Applicants must be motivated and capable of reliably implementing work projects in a distance working arrangement.
 This position requires a commitment of at least ten hours a week, with flexibility given for exams and other academic or holiday events.
 Interested individuals will be asked to submit a current resume, reference(s), an unofficial law school transcript and a writing sample (10 pages or less).

 Scott E. Fancher Agricultural Law Research Fellowship